 #1 Ant Control & Removal Service

 As the Valley’s leading pest control company for decades we have helped thousands of families and businesses remove unwanted pests from their home or business location, including ants.
-Contact us today for your FREE ESTIMATE!
+Contact us today for your FREE CONSULTATION!

 Most common wall-nesting ants:

 Over 900 species of carpenter ants worldwide, 50 in the U.S. Are among the most troublesome ants found in and around homes.
 Colonies consist of up to 3000+ carpenter ants, 200-400 are winged in a mature colony.
 Most species are black, or have very dark bodies and vary in size from 1/4-3/4 inches long.
 Carpenter ants hollow out wooded areas and use the wood to make their nests.
 Wood damage can be compared to that of termites, but can be distinguished by its clean and sand-papered appearance.
 Feeds on insects (dead or alive), and anything that people eat.